Sougata-Chowdhury/App-Project-489/README.md

 ## Known Gaps and Implementation Notes

-### 1. Web support is incomplete
-The web build currently shows a dedicated Firebase notice screen rather than the full app flow.

-### 2. Existing README is still boilerplate
-The current `responseforce/README.md` in the repository is the default Flutter starter README and should be replaced with project-specific documentation.

-### 3. Test coverage is limited
+### 1. Test coverage is limited
 Only a small widget smoke test is present.

-### 4. Large UI files would benefit from modularization
+### 2. Large UI files would benefit from modularization
 Some screens, especially the medication reminder flow, are large and combine UI and workflow logic in a single file.
 Splitting screens into smaller widgets and controllers/services would improve maintainability.

-### 5. Remote reminder delivery path may need backend completion
+### 3. Remote reminder delivery path may need backend completion
 The app stores remote reminder metadata and device tokens, but production-grade delivery usually also requires a backend scheduler or Cloud Function to dispatch FCM messages at the right time.

 ---